ivee-tech/calculator/README.md

 ```

 When deleting the database deployment, the application no longer waits for the operation log to be processed, instead it returns the result immediately.
-A message is published to the Redis topic and the subscriber (Log Api will consume the message).
+A message is published to the Redis topic and the subscriber (Log Api) will consume it.

 Test the application with multiple operations, including some invalid operations.